 Chimichurri sauce originated in Argentina as a complement to churassco, or grilled meats, often steak, sausage, chicken, etc.

 Argentinian chimichurri is made of parsely, oregano, garlic, red pepper and olive oil.
 The Argentinian green chimichurri is a loose, hand chopped, oil based sauce that is used as both a marinade and a table condiment.
-My version uses a little white onion to add extra bit of kick.
-In order to get the onion fine enough the sauce is choppped in the food processor and is much more smooth than traditional chimichurri sauce.
-To make a more authentic chimichurri recipe omit the onion, add fresh oregano and omit the food processor.

 - Red wine vinegar – or substitute with other light neutral flavored vinegar like apple cider vinegar or Chive Blossom Vinegar.

 - Olive oil – a regular light flavored olive oil is preferred but extra virgin olive oil can be substituted.

 - Onion – not authentic but adds a nice kick.
 Omit if desired.